✔️Article written by a veterinarian & reviewed by Dr. Whittenburg, Director, on Dec 5th, 2022.

 Veterinary treatment, costs & recovery

 Vets recommend fecal tests 1-2 times yearly to check for intestinal parasites.
-You can take a fresh, small sample of stool to your vet’s office; you only need a few tablespoons for the test.
+You can take a small, fresh sample of stool to your vet’s office; you only need a few tablespoons for the test.
 Typically fecal tests can be done in-house, meaning your vet runs the test right there, and you get results that day (often during your appointment.
 A standard fecal test costs between $15-40.
+Often, more advanced fecal testing, which looks for the DNA of parasites, will be performed by sending the feces to a lab.
+This is much more accurate as there may not be a worm egg in every small sample of feces, and it typically costs $50-80.

 Your veterinarian will have a variety of dewormers that can treat a roundworm infection.
 Many heartworm medications now cover multiple types of worms as well.
 Tapeworms are one of the few intestinal parasites that often need a different, specific medication not included in routine dewormers.